sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I graduated with an MSc degree last year and is supposed to kick-off my doctoral studies this September.
-My potential dissertation is about decision-making in international migration.
-I am also excited to teach some courses in the near future!
+I am excited to teach some courses in the near future!